tomgco/tapeshopper/exercises/hello_world/problem.md

-Write a test using tape, that asserts the result of a function named `hello` returns "Hello, World".
+Write a failing test using tape, that asserts the result of a function named `hello` returns "Hello, World".

 ----------------------------------------------------------------------
 ## HINTS